yigitsever/gradecoin-site/content/_index.md

 - Fetch the last accepted `Block` with a GET request
 - For more information, check our [block](@/block_docs.md) page

-> `Authorization`: The request header should have Bearer JWT.Token signed with Student Public Key
+> `Authorization`: The request header should have Bearer JWT.Token signed with student's private key

 ## /user
 - Looking for people to conduct business with?
 Everyone is listed here!